-When it comes to buying a private condominium, one of the key considerations is knowing whether the property is a freehold condo or a leasehold condo.
+Freehold vs leasehold, which is better when it comes to buying a private condominium?
+When purchasing a non-landed private home, one of the key considerations is the condo tenure.
 Between the two, homebuyers tend to opt for freehold properties.
-That’s because the general consensus is that freehold property:

 3 Types of Condo Tenures in Singapore